Genez-io/genezio-documentation/docs/frameworks/nextjs.md

     <figure style={{textAlign:"center"}}><img style={{cursor:"pointer"}} src={useBaseUrl("/img/frameworks/nextjs/deployed_functions.png")} alt=""/><figcaption>Each Next.js project can use one or more serverless functions</figcaption></figure>

-    Usually the main logic of your application is deployed in the serverless function named `function-server`.
+    Usually, the main logic of your application is deployed in the serverless function named `function-server`.
 Check the logs of this function to see the output of your application.

 -   ### How do I set environment variables for my Next.js application?